 1. You have more or less a plan for how you’re going to spend your time.

 So what is the first thing on your list when you’re quitting your day job?
 Writing songs?
 NO. That is part of your daily to-do already if you’re a true musician.
 Hanging out with fans?
 NO. That won’t give you any return on your invested time if you’re not at least 300k followers type of famous.
 What you should have, is a list of places to go to, people to talk to, preferably put together a local tour with the help of local sponsors, shoot music videos, invest in social media ad placement, and go at it full force.
 What you may wanna have as well, is a plan B. Not a complete diverse plan B, but rather a prolongation of plan A. If plan A doesn’t pan out in the expected time frame, how do you approach it?
 Go back to your job, go work for the family business, and try again in 6 months? every single artist is in a very unique position and disposes of vast resources, even if those may be invisible to some.
-Have a plan so that in a year of having quit your day job, you can look back and be like: hell yeah, I did so many things, I’ve achieved so much.
-This would have never happened had I stayed in a 9-to-5.
+Have a plan so that in a year of having quit your day job, you can look back and be like: “hell yeah, I did so many things, I’ve achieved so much, and I am finally closer than ever to my dream life.
+This would have never happened had I stayed in the 9-to-5.”

 If you read this far, please support us in return for the free, high-quality articles by streaming the following playlist to support our top 50 Blue Rhymez Entertainment-approved independent artists.
 Thank you.